Business Central Essentials vs Premium User Licenses

 2. Multi Step Manufacturing

 Most manufacturing is multi-step.
-You need to perform a number of different operations in the fabrication or machining process, and each step takes a period of time after which production proceeds to the next step.
+You need to perform a few different operations in the fabrication or machining process, and each step takes a period of time after which production proceeds to the next step.

 1. Create a new item between each step.